strawstack/TextBubblesPhaserJS/README.md

 # text-bubbles-for-phaser

 A text bubble class for phaser.
-View the [live demo](https://strawstack.github.com/text-bubbles-for-phaser) (Note, press spacebar to advance the text)
+View the [live demo](https://strawstack.github.com/text-bubbles-for-phaser) (Note, press spacebar to advance the text in the demo)

 # screenshot